-The Broomfield Comprehensive Plan, updated in 2016, has the ambitious goal of providing approximately 40% of Broomfield's planning area as open lands.
+The Broomfield Comprehensive Plan, updated in 2016, has the goal of providing approximately 40% of Broomfield's planning area as public and private open lands.
 The term "open lands" is an umbrella concept that refers to open space, parks, and other types of undeveloped lands such as school parks, conservation easements, and golf courses.
 The following definitions describe the unique attributes and purposes of Broomfield’s three types of open lands designations.

 - Open Space Areas: These areas are parcels intentionally protected from development and set aside for unstructured passive recreation and the appreciation of natural surroundings.
 They may contain trailheads and trails, fishing facilities, wildlife viewing areas, agricultural lands, and other facilities that support uses compatible with a site’s natural resources and conditions.

 - Parks and Recreational Areas: These areas are the most intensively developed and used types of open lands.
 They may contain open irrigated turf areas for passive recreation, playing fields, hard courts, picnic areas, restroom facilities and other improvements.

 - Other Open Lands: These areas include golf courses, drainage areas, trail corridors that are in landscaped areas, and other facility uses.